PaNOSC-ViNYL/ase/doc/ase/md.rst

 Since Newton's second law conserves energy and not temperature, simulations at constant temperature will somehow involve coupling the system to a heat bath.
 This cannot help being somewhat artificial.
-Two different approaches are possible within the ASE.
+Two different approaches are possible within ASE.
 In Langevin dynamics, each atom is coupled to a heat bath through a fluctuating force and a friction term.
 In Nosé-Hoover dynamics, a term representing the heat bath through a single degree of freedom is